mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 }
 ```

-For the keen eye, you will observe that we used a parameter.
+For the keen eye, you will observe that we used a **parameter**.
 That is because we want to make the link between the customer and the calls.
 With that query MongoSyphon will use the parameter for each subscriber_id will give us all their calls.

-To call that section, you simple put another field in your start section's template as following:
+To call that section, you simply put another field in your start section's template as following:

 ```
 template: {